FTarfasse/quick-perf-wiki/Base-annotations.md

 ```

 ## @DisableGlobalAnnotations
-To disable global annotations on test method or test class level.
+To disable global annotations on test method or test class.

 ## @DisableQuickPerf or @FunctionalIteration
 To disable QuickPerf functionalities.<br>